Ask don't tell: Reducing sycophancy in large language models: Discussion

 \section{Discussion}

-Our work shows that input framing is an important driver of sycophantic responses of large language models.
-Using controlled, content-matched prompts, we find that questions elicit substantially lower sycophancy than non-question inputs expressing the same underlying claims.
-Within non-question inputs, sycophancy increases monotonically with expressed epistemic certainty (convictions $>$ beliefs $>$ simple statements) and is amplified by I-perspective perspective relative to user-perspective framing.
+We set out to test whether, and how, user input framing causally drives sycophancy in large language models, and whether these insights could be turned into practical mitigation strategies.
+Our work shows that input framing is an important driver of sycophantic responses in large language models.
+Using controlled, content-matched prompts, we first measured expressed sycophancy, how sycophantically a model phrases its free-text response, and find that questions elicit substantially lower sycophancy than non-question inputs expressing the same underlying claims.
+Within non-question inputs, sycophancy increases monotonically with expressed epistemic certainty (convictions $>$ beliefs $>$ simple statements) and is amplified by I-perspective relative to user-perspective framing.
+In a follow-up experiment, we find that these effects generalise to choice sycophancy, which answer a model commits to, in a more context-rich, personalised setting: when the model is given more extensive knowledge of the user (demographics, interests, stance, preferences) and must select between forced binary choices, the same question vs.\ statement framing effect drives how often the model picks the answer aligned with the user's stance.
+This generalisation holds under a forced-choice outcome measure that does not rely on an LLM-as-a-judge grader, indicating that our findings are not an artefact of the rubric-based evaluation used in the main experiment.

-Building on these findings, we demonstrate that input-level reframing can serve as an effective experimentally tested mitigation strategy for model sycophancy.
+Building on these findings, we demonstrate that input-level reframing can serve as an effective, experimentally tested mitigation strategy for model sycophancy.
 Rewriting non-questions as questions yields a large reduction in sycophancy, outperforming the reductions observed when applying an explicit (but black box) no-sycophancy instruction.
 However, reframing I-perspective inputs to user-perspective inputs produces a smaller reduction that did not outperform the no-sycophancy baseline.
 These results suggest that question reframing is a more powerful mitigation method than the user reframing mitigation.
 Control conditions confirm that the observed effects specifically arise from framing changes rather than prompt artifacts.

 Importantly, our results reveal both a 2-step pathway and a direct 1-step intervention for reducing sycophancy.
 Our experiments show that direct reframing of non-questions to questions achieves slightly less, but still enhanced reductions of model sycophancy in a single step, relative to explicit no-sycophancy prompting.
 These results suggest a reducing effect of question-reframing on sycophancy, irrespective of the specific implementation details.